shuyang-stat/IntegrativeFPM/README.md

 ### Disclaimer
 This R package/function is intended to provide a template for implementing the new methods.
 Modification of default options may be needed for a specific application.
 Please read the associated articles for method details.

-To proficient R programmers are interested in advancing this R package, please contact me and I am happy to work together.
+To proficient R programmers are interested in advancing this R package/function, please contact me and I am happy to work together.

 ### goal and descripton
 The goal of *IntegrativeFPM* is to implement integrative analyses for